 - 1. Select Administration > User. - 2.
-In the User Administration dialog box, in the Navigation pane, perform one of the following actions. - In desktop view, right-click the department and select Rename Department_Name from the popup menu. - 47.
-In the Rename Node dialog box, type the name of the department. - 48.
+In the User Administration dialog box, in the Navigation pane, perform one of the following actions. - In desktop view, right-click the department and select Rename Department\Name from the popup menu. - In tablet view, select the department and click - 3.
+In the Rename Node dialog box, type the name of the department. - 4.
 Click OK.